How Does AI Impact SEO? Why I Now Track AI Citations Alongside Rankings

 Diversified Search Presence

-Strategies should address visibility in:
+Your strategy should address visibility across:

-• Google's traditional results
+- Google's traditional results

-• AI Overviews
+- AI Overviews

-• AI Mode
+- AI Mode

-• ChatGPT
+- ChatGPT

-• Perplexity and industry-specific platforms.
+- Perplexity and industry-specific platforms

 Frequently Asked Questions